Miccighel/MichaelSoprano/content/post/social-computing-2020_2021/index.md

 ## Aims

-The aim of the course is to provide to the student the foundational knowledge and the practical skills concerning the area of social informatics.
-The course discusses both the so-called Social Media (
+The aim of the course is to provide students with foundational knowledge and practical skills in the area of social informatics.
+The course discusses both the so-called social media (Facebook, Twitter, etc.) and the crowdsourcing phenomenon.
-Facebook, Twitter, etc.)and the Crowdsourcing phenomenon.

 In the first case, social behavior is supported by computational systems; in the second case, computational systems are supported by social behavior.
-The course deals with conceptual topics, theoretical foundations, and practical applications.
+The course addresses conceptual topics, theoretical foundations, and practical applications.

-## Table of Contents
+## Table of contents

-I contributed to the course by teaching practical applications of the concepts outlined by Professor Stefano Mizzaro in a total of 6 lectures (12 hours).
-Additionally, I assigned course assignment to the students.
+I contributed to the course by teaching the practical applications of the concepts outlined by Professor Stefano Mizzaro in a total of six lectures (12 hours).
+Additionally, I assigned course assignments to the students.
 The course is conducted in Italian.

 - **Lesson 1**: [Twitter API: Introduzione & Richiami](https://www.dropbox.com/scl/fi/xpq3b6zhzf3zpczqkwn9g/SC_MS_1_Twitter_API_Intro_Ric.pptx?rlkey=trdwm6yxgohyktj79c0bu3xsx&dl=0)
 - **Lesson 2-3**: [Twitter API: Tweepy & Requests](https://www.dropbox.com/scl/fi/rtdvumim9mzuihlu3zlxu/SC_MS_2-Twitter_API_Tweepy_Req.pptx?rlkey=t7rms0spo58a612oniuda1vey&dl=0)